rbarbalat/Gulp/README.md

     ```
     {
-      message: "Successfully deleted the reply"
+      message: "Successfully deleted the favorite"
     }
     ```